Today we’d like to introduce you to Starlenie Vondora.

 Starlenie, can you briefly walk us through your story – how you started and how you got to where you are today.

 Honestly, this is rarely a brief task for me.
-Most of the time, someone’s story begins with the mention of their environment, parents, and cultural identity.
-All of those things, along with my perception of myself, were reset once I met my birth parents.
+Most of the time, someone’s story begins with the mention of their environment, parents and cultural identity.
+All of those things, along with my perception of myself, were challenged once I met my birth parents.
 Prior to the second grade Miami, Florida was my home.
 I had one parent who was both mother and father to me.

-When I was seven-years-old, my birth parents arrived at the home in Florida.
-In short, the reunion was difficult as I had no recollection of my biological family and no concept of my Caribbean identity [as the descendant of Dominican and Haitian immigrants].
+When I was seven-years-young, my birth parents arrived at my foster home in Florida.
+In short, the reunion was difficult as I had no recollection of my biological family and no concept of my Caribbean-Latina identity [as the child of Dominican and Haitian parents who migrated from Cuba].
 My birth parents introduced themselves as my “real parents”.
-And I learned that only one of the young girls in the home was related to me.
+And I learned that only one of the young girls in the home was biologically related to me.
 You would think bonds would be altered once the truth had been revealed.
-But my attachment to my foster mother remained the same once my birth parents left.
+But my attachment to my foster mother remained strong after my birth parents left.

-I’ve been on the North Side with no contact with anyone from my past since then.
-I don’t have anything from the first eight years of my life nor do I have the slightest idea of what brought me to the city.
+I’ve been in the Midwest with no contact with anyone from my foster home since then.
+I don’t have anything from the first eight years of my life nor do I know why I was transferred to my parents’ custody on the North Shore.
 My birth mother briefly spoke of the situation once when I was a child.
-I overheard her say the police arrested my parents one night and put us five kids in the custody of the Illinois DCFS.
-However, I recently learned that the Midwest Adoption Center has no record of me being taken into DCFS custody or foster care.
-Though it’s possible the Florida office may have something on file, I have yet to hear anything from them.
+I overheard her say the police arrested my parents one night and put us five kids in the custody of the state Department of Children & Family Services.
+Due to unending curiosity, I began a small investigation of my own one year after I graduated from high school.
+At age eighteen, I learned that the local Adoption Center has no record of me being taken into DCFS custody or foster care.
+As one can imagine, this resulted in more feelings of doubt and confusion.
+Although it’s possible that the Florida office may have something on file, the records I retrieved from them didn’t provide me with a resolution.

 Things have been quite challenging actually.
-My upbringing was rich in trauma, assault, abuse, bullying, poverty, and mental illness.
-And I didn’t think I had the right to complain about it.
+My upbringing was rich in trauma, isolation, abuse, bullying, poverty, and suffering.
+Yet I didn’t think I had the right to complain about it.
 I was aware that somebody always has it better than and worse than you do.
 So it made sense to journal away my thoughts and be grateful that my pain didn’t belong to anyone else.
 On top of that, I suppressed the anxiety, hypervigilance, depression, and hurt that consumed me thinking it would do my biological family a favor.
-I saw a social worker annually, but I never discussed what went on in my home.
-I thought that I was protecting my younger siblings from being taken away by DCFS.
-So my peace became subordinate to others.
+When I met my biological family at age seven, I cried for my foster mother and begged my birth parents to send me back to Miami.
+My birth mother slapped me out of anger for recognizing another woman as my mom and my father put me down on the floor then walked away.
+It was clear amongst all ten of us that I had no recollection or connection to anyone in the household.

 When you make the cognitive effort to choose someone else’s satisfaction over your evolution you will never be happy nor will you grow.
 That is my humble opinion.
-When you agree that you deserve less then less is what you shall receive.
-My birth parents, siblings, and kids at school pointed out every fault they saw in me.
-But I became my biggest critic when I subscribed to those depictions of myself.
-I truly believed that I was ugly, empty, and unworthy of love.
+When you agree that you deserve less then less is what you will receive.
+My birth parents, siblings, and mean-spirited children at school pointed out every flaw they saw in me.
+But I became my biggest critic when I subscribed to and agreed with those depictions of myself.
+I truly believed that I was hideous, unlikeable, unworthy of life and undeserving of love.
 Might I say the worst thing you can do is beat yourself up after everyone around you has.
-When others harm you the solution is not to harm yourself as well.
-This thought became apparent to me after years of trying to end of my life.
-I realized that I didn’t want to die.
-I wanted to be free of my pain.
+That is what I came to terms with at the age of thirteen.
+I told myself, “when others harm you the solution is not to harm yourself as well” then I vowed to treat myself better than anyone else could.
+This thought completely ceased the tendency to contemplate the value of my life as I started to do during middle school.
+I realized that I truly wanted to live a beautiful, prosperous life full of love, creativity and positive human interaction.
+So the next step was to become self-sufficient and to sever my ties to the people, places and things that derailed me on that journey.

 Slowly I began to choose myself.
-This meant abandoning people I couldn’t help, abandoning people to do them a favor, and abandoning people because they entered my life for a reason not a season.
+This meant abandoning self-sabotaging habits, abandoning people who discouraged me instead of uplifting me, and separating from people when they entered my life for a season and stayed for no good reason.
 Choosing myself meant becoming everything I was looking for in others.
 I’m sure this disappointed some people as it’s harder to accept what you didn’t expect.
-I don’t think anyone I know expected me to say enough is enough.
+I don’t think anyone who I parted ways with expected me to say that enough is enough.
+People get used to exploiting you when you keep allowing them to.
 No one anticipated me saying, “It’s a wrap with a bow on top, you better move around and call a U-HAUL truck.
-Because nah that ain’t it.”
+Because that ain’t it.”

-Quite frankly, I didn’t expect to embark on this journey to restoration anytime soon.
-During my senior year, I realized that everything I wrote centered around the pain I suppressed.
-And every time I graced the stage to perform a poem I broke.
+Quite frankly, I didn’t expect to progress so far on this journey to self-restoration as early as I did.
+It’s something I could only imagine because there were no positive examples set for me to model myself after and I had many unanswered questions about my upbringing.
+During my senior year, I realized that almost everything I wrote centered around the pain that I suppressed.
+And every time I graced the stage to perform a poem I broke down crying.
 I was the spoken-word poet who struggled to speak.
-The frustration with my inability to control my emotions led me to write my book, Things I Never Said.
+The frustration with my inability to conceal my emotions and the weight of them led me to write my book called Things I Never Said.
 It’s the most transparent thing I’ve ever written.
-It’s also the first step I’ve taken in the healing process.
+It’s also the first major step that I’ve taken in the healing process.

 Vondora Goods – what should we know?
 What do you guys do best?
 What sets you apart from the competition?

-I touch the heart through art by means of storytelling.
-Writing is my craft as it is the one thing I do really well.
-In general, I don’t rely on social validation to feel confident in myself.
-But that’s especially true when it comes to my work.
-I don’t write for readers to like what I choose to say.
-But for the therapeutic process of pressing pen to paper.
-I share my work because I agree with Oprah that your ability to share your story only helps the trajectory of others who listen.
+I have no competition.
+I only aspire to be better than the version of myself that existed yesterday.
+Verolina Goods is a vision that encompasses my life’s purpose and I work towards refining that picture everyday.
+I promote authenticity and transparency via the use of creative expression.
+I touch the heart through art by means of storytelling usings stories and songs.
+Writing is truly my first love.
+As a child, my passion for the art form grew stronger once I realized that writing is something I do really well without needing anyone to tell me that.
+In general, I don’t rely on social validation to build confidence within myself.
+But that is especially true when it comes to my art.
+I don’t write for readers to like what I choose to say; I do it for the therapeutic process of pressing pen to paper.
+I share my creations because I agree with the notion that “your ability to share your story only helps the trajectory of others who listen”.
 My writing stands out because it is merely a reflection of me and I am unique.
-You will never find another character like myself.
-From reading and writing for twelve years, I’ve learned to manipulate words in a beautiful, powerful way.
-Although the emotion in my poetry is assumed (not stated) it is definitely something you can feel.
+You will never find another extraordinary wonder like myself – not another Starlenie.
+I am a divine wordsmith embodying the essence of the cosmos.
+From reading and writing for twelve years, I’ve learned to wield words in a beautiful, powerful way.
+Although the emotion in my poetry is assumed (not often stated) it is definitely something you can feel.
 I leave it all on the page and then on the stage.

 In my book, readers can witness that act of transparency.
 Things I Never Said is a collection of free verse and prose poetry that explores life – specifically after it has been reset several times.
 Told initially from the perspective of a child, this novel chronicles the upbringing of one girl as her environment, family, and cultural identity changes over the course of eighteen years.
-Throughout the three sections – Afterbirth, Afterlife, and Rebirth – the speaker details the trials and tribulations of her journey while in foster care, after reuniting with her birth parents, and after severing the ties between herself and her biological family members at sixteen years old.
-Things I Never Said captures gratifying and gut-wrenching moments in one survivor’s life as she is exposed to physical and sexual violence, mental illness, loss, isolation, and neglect.
-This is an invitation to the severest moments of the speaker’s journey; as well as an invitation to everything she has observed from them.
+Throughout the three sections – Afterbirth, Afterlife, and Rebirth – the speaker details the trials and tribulations of her journey while in foster care, after reuniting with her birth parents, and after severing the ties between herself and her biological family members at fifteen years old.
+Things I Never Said captures gratifying and gut-wrenching moments in one survivor’s life as she is exposed to abuse, trauma, loss and neglect.
+This is an invitation to the severest moments of the speaker’s journey; as well as an invitation to everything she has extracted from them.

 What is “success” or “successful” for you?

 This is a great question.
 For me, success is an accomplishment that allows me to grow emotionally, spiritually, mentally, or physically.
-Every year, every month, and every day I aspire to better myself.
+Every year, every month, and every day I aspire to improve myself.
+Personal development and self-care are also strong passions of mine.
 Wanting to succeed is like wanting to live: it takes more out of you.
 As to live is to be more than alive.
 And to succeed you have to set the bar high then aim above it.
-Success of any kind requires diligence, patience, and sacrifice.
+Success of any kind requires consistent diligence, patience, and discipline.

 Pricing:

-• Yes!
-My poetry collection, “Things I Never Said” is available on Amazon.com.
-For $9.99 you can get your life.
+- My poetry collection “Things I Never Said” is available on Amazon.

 Contact Info: